Explicit $L^2$ bounds for the Riemann $\zeta$ function: Classical foundations revisited

-We may extend Theorem \ref{EMSF} to a broader class of functions than $C^K$.
-Notice that the following formulation also improves slightly on a constant value: it replaces the factor $\frac{1}{12}$, coming from a direct application of Theorem \ref{EMSF} for $K=2$, with a factor of $\frac{1}{16}$.
+We consider Theorem \ref{EMSF} into a broader class of functions than $C^K$.
+The following formulation (from \cite[\S 3.1]{Hel19}) improves slightly on a constant value: it replaces the factor $\frac{1}{12}$, coming from a direct application of Theorem \ref{EMSF} with $K=2$, by a factor of $\frac{1}{16}$.

 \begin{lemma}[\textbf{Improved Euler-Maclaurin summation formula of second order}] Let $f:[0,\infty)\to\mathbb{C}$ be a continuous, piecewise $C^1$ function such that $f$, $f'$, $f''$ are in $L^{1}([0,\infty))$.
 Then